cathrinebruvold/Power-Apps-Custom-Pages/Configure Command Bar/Form.md

-## ✨ Getting Started with Command Bar Configuration
+## ✨ Getting Started with Command Bar Configuration for a form

 To trigger the pop up dialog or side pane with the custom page, you will have to configure a command bar button to execute the JavaScript with the custom page reference